-1XCS is a classifier system that uses prediction accuracy as basis for classifier fitness calculation.
-The interested reader is referred to [32, 33, 9].
+$^{1}$ XCS is a classifier system that uses prediction accuracy as basis for classifier fitness calculation.
+The interested reader is referred to [33, 34, 9].

-2Q-Learning is off-policy TD(0) for optimal control [30].
+$^{2}$ Q-Learning is off-policy TD(0) for optimal control [31].

-Updating predictions for several state-action values at once is not a novel idea in classifier systems.
-[17] kept a record of all active classifiers during one episode and performed value update only at the end of each episode3.
-In [23], the speed of reward propagation was improved by adding static "bridging classifiers" that span over the whole action chain to update all classifiers in that chain at once.
-[11] even proposed TBB(λ), an improved bucket brigade algorithm [15] with truncated traces [10], but did not present any results.
+&lt;sup>3This update procedure is comparable to Monte Carlo Markov Chain methods, where predictions are updated the speed of reward propagation was improved by adding static "bridging classifiers" that span over the whole action chain to update all classifiers in that chain at once.
+[11] even proposed TBB( $\lambda$ ), an improved bucket brigade algorithm [15] with truncated traces [10], but did not present any results.
 However, no such improvement was attempted since the emergence of XCS.
+Related but tackling a different problems are corporate classifiers in XCS [29] which create explicit chains of activation.
+This requires the classifiers in the chains to be evaluated and hence differs from Eligibility Traces which have the purpose of increasing the speed of classifier evaluation.

 This paper investigates how Eligibility Traces can be included in XCS to allow faster prediction propagation in multi-step environments and enhance convergence properties in environments with long action-chains.
-The following section describe the areas where Q-Learning [30] and XCS are similar or differ and how XCS can be described as a Function Approximation (FA) technique for RL.
-This is followed by a more detailed description of $TD(\lambda)$ and $Q(\lambda)$ [30, 31], how traces are implemented in XCS and how this influences performance in a simple deterministic finite-state environment.
+The following section describe the areas where Q-Learning [31] and XCS are similar or differ and how XCS can be described as a Function Approximation (FA) technique for RL.
+This is followed by a more detailed description of $TD(\lambda)$ and $Q(\lambda)$ [31, 32], how traces are implemented in XCS and how this influences performance in a simple deterministic finite-state environment.
 The results are then discussed and their consequences generalised.

-2 XCS and Q-Learning
+2. XCS AND Q-LEARNING